-Where do Phlebotomy Techs Practice?
+Where are Phlebotomy Techs Employed?

-Phlebotomy Education, Certification and Licensing
+Phlebotomy Technician Training, Certification and Licensing

 - National Phlebotomy Association

 - National Healthcareer Association (NHA)

 There are a few states that do call for certification in order to practice as a phlebotomist, including Nevada and California.
 California and a handful of other states even require licensing.
 So it’s imperative that you choose a phlebotomy training program that not only supplies a quality education, but also preps you for any certification or licensing examinations that you are required or elect to take.

 To begin with, let’s resolve one likely mistaken belief.
 You can’t obtain all of your phlebotomist training online.
 A substantial portion of the curriculum will be practical training and it will be conducted either in an on-campus lab or an approved healthcare facility.
 A large number of courses also require completing an internship prior to graduation.
 But since the non-clinical portion of the training can be accessed online, it might be a more convenient option for some University Place WA students.
 As an additional benefit, many online colleges are less expensive than their on-campus competitors.
 And some expenses, for instance those for textbooks or commuting, may be lessened also.
 Just make sure that the online phlebotomist school you select is accredited by a regional or national accrediting agency (more on accreditation to follow).
 With both the comprehensive clinical and online training, you can receive a superior education with this method of learning.
 If you are dedicated enough to learn at home, then earning your degree or certificate online might be the ideal option for you.

 Points to Ask Phlebotomy Schools